-The process involves inserting a “sock”, which is an intricate blend of glass fibre and polypropylene filaments, into the pipe to be lined.
-A heated pig is then passed through the woven sock which heats the material, using hot air, to above the melt temperature of the polypropylene material (i.e. above 180°C).
+The process involves inserting a “engineered liner”, which is an intricate blend of glass fibre and polypropylene filaments, into the pipe to be lined.
+A heating pig is then passed through the woven engineered liner which heats the material, using hot air, to above the melt temperature of the polypropylene material (i.e. above 180°C).
 The molten mixture of glass fibres and polypropylene is then consolidated against the pipe wall by a pressurised silicone rubber inversion hose.

 Upon contact with the pipe wall the materials cool down to form a thin walled structural glass fibre reinforced polypropylene liner.
 The process is currently designed to be capable of lining pipes between 4” and 12” diameter.
 Expansion of this production range is currently under consideration.

 The latest equipment design consists of the following: